 Wisdom teeth are also one of the primary reasons for a tooth extraction – they are difficult to brush thoroughly so bacteria can build up.
 Smoking adds nicotine to that bacteria which can cause decay or damage that cannot be repaired.

 If tooth decay is bad enough the will need to be extracted, and smoking can lead to advanced tooth decay.
 When a tooth with a lot of decay is not removed it risks damage to the surrounding teeth, gums, and mouth.

-What Happen If I Smoke After Tooth Extraction?
+What Happens If I Smoke After a Tooth Extraction

 - High blood pressure